Maven Central Publishing Limits⚓︎

 If your organization is within the free limits, no action is required.

-If your organization is approaching or exceeding the free limits, start by reviewing whether all of your Maven Central publishing activity represents public, release-ready software that needs to be distributed through Central.
+If your organization is approaching or exceeding the free limits, start by identifying which path best describes your publishing activity.

 - Namespace